antonyciani/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 ## Installing and using a mock SMTP server

 If you want to experiment with our tool, without "really" sending mails immediately, you can first try it with a mock SMTP server.
-It means that you will be connected to this server instead of a "real" one.
+It means that you will be connected to this server, which run on your machine, instead of a "real" one.
 Thus, your victims won't receive your emails, but you will be able to read them and check if everything is ready for your prank.

 **Installing MockMock**